SC2Mapster/blizzard-tutorials/docs/Data_Primer/01_Simple_Firebolt/01_Firebolt.md

 ![](Assets/2-2_AddAbilityToUnitAbilities.png)

-After that go to unit's "**Command Card+**" field
+After that go to unit's "**Command Card+**" field and
-1. Click on button slot where you want to place button.
+1. Click on button slot where you want to place button
 1. Click little green `+` button to add a button
 1. Choose the button we'd made earlier
 1. In "**Command Type**" choose "Ability Command"